howardkyu/Lightrail-API-V2-Docs/docs/home.md

 #### Rail: Stripe
 The `"rail": "stripe"` is used when payment from a credit card is required for the `order`.
-You must OAuth your Stripe account with Lightrail so that Lightrail can charge the credit card on your behalf using [Stripe Connect](https://stripe.com/connect).
+You must connect your Stripe account with Lightrail, using OAuth, so that Lightrail can charge the credit card on your behalf.
+This is done via [Stripe Connect](https://stripe.com/connect).

 Usage:
 ```json